 Many websites now offer the option of syncing your email account rather than entering new account information.
 From a security perspective, there are pros and cons to this approach.

-Part of the reason that users put their trust in large companies such as Google is because these companies have the resources to invest in advanced security measures.
+Part of the reason that users put their trust in large companies such as Google is that these companies have the resources to invest in advanced security measures.

 However, connecting too many accounts to your email also presents a high degree of risk.
 If a hacker manages to steal or guess your email login, they could be seconds away from accessing most of your online presence, from a retail account with your credit card information to the bank account that holds your child’s college fund.